The effect of the Enskog collision terms on the steady shock structure in a hard sphere gas: The shock transitions

 \section{The shock transitions}

 With the information about the relevant fixed points of \eqref{eq:ODE}, we can now study the transition between them.
-Clearly, if we accept that the state of the gas before and after the shock is modeled via $(\rho_0,u_0,\theta_0)$ and $(\rho_1,u_1,\theta_1)$, respectively, then the corresponding shock transition must be given via the heteroclinic orbit of \eqref{eq:ODE} which connects these two fixed points.
+Clearly, if we accept that the state of the gas before and after the shock is modeled via $(\rho_0,u_0,\theta_0)$ and $(\rho_1,u_1,\theta_1)$, respectively, then the corresponding shock transition must be given via the heteroclinic orbit\cite{GucHol} of \eqref{eq:ODE} which connects these two fixed points.

 Due to complexity of \eqref{eq:ODE}, we have to compute this heteroclinic orbit numerically.
 This is possible to do, with good accuracy, in the following scenario: \begin{itemize} \item One fixed point is a stable node; \item Another fixed point is a saddle node; \item The heteroclinic orbit is one of the two branches of the unstable manifold of the saddle node. \end{itemize} In such a case, the heteroclinic orbit will be a local attracting set for nearby orbits, while the stable-node fixed point will be a local attractor.
 Therefore, if we choose the initial condition sufficiently close to the saddle-node fixed point, then its orbit will shrink transversally towards the heteroclinic orbit due to the fact that the stable manifold of the saddle-node fixed point is transversal to the heteroclinic orbit, while at the same time stretching along the unstable manifold and eventually falling onto the local attractor.
 In other words, the accuracy of the solution will be ensured by the fact that the remaining invariant manifold of the saddle node is stable.
+The same idea for the computation of such a shock transition was suggested in \cite{GilPao} for the conventional Navier--Stokes equations.
+In \cite{GilPao}, the heteroclinic orbit is referred to as the ``shock curve''.

 We start by introducing the nondimensional notations